-Purchasing is also responsible for ensuring contractors supply a copy of their LOCKOUT/TAGOUT program to EHS prior to starting work.
+Purchasing also is responsible for ensuring contractors supply a copy of their LOCKOUT/TAGOUT program to EHS before starting work.

 Contractors shall have and will be required to supply a copy of their LOCKOUT/TAGOUT program/policy to EHS.
 They must supply their own locks and tags and follow all provisions of the UM LOTO Policy.

-The LOCKOUT/TAGOUT of equipment and systems is necessary to prevent the inadvertent start up or release of energy which may cause an injury or accident to an employee.
-In order to protect employees, the requirements of the UM LOTO Policy must be followed.
+The LOCKOUT/TAGOUT of equipment and systems is necessary to prevent the inadvertent startup or release of energy that may cause an injury or accident to an employee.
+To protect employees, the requirements of the UM LOTO policy must be followed.

-- Upon the start of the job where LOCKOUT/TAGOUT is required, the written LOTO procedure, if required, for that equipment or system will be obtained from the Shop Manager.
-This procedure will identify the locations of switches, valves, and safety pins which must be secured to prevent the equipment or systems from inadvertently starting or releasing stored energy.
-For exceptions, see Special Procedures, page 8.
+- Upon the start of the job where LOCKOUT/TAGOUT is required, the written LOTO procedure, if required, for that equipment or system will be obtained from the shop manager.
+This procedure will identify the locations of switches, valves, and safety pins that must be secured to prevent the equipment or systems from inadvertently starting or releasing stored energy.
+For exceptions, see Special Procedures, Page 8.

-- Each employee involved in the job will place his/her individual lock/tag on each switch, valve, or safety device required to make the equipment safe.
+- Each employee involved in the job will place their individual lock/tag on each switch, valve, or safety device required to make the equipment safe.
 The lock/tag must include employee’s name, department, and phone number.
-Employees shall not begin work prior to installing his/her personal locks/tags.
-No Employee shall place the lock/tag for another person.
+Employees shall not begin work before installing their personal locks/tags.
+No employee shall place the lock/tag for another person.
 No lock is to be used without a tag.
 Tie wrap devices shall not be used if the device is lockable.

-- Each employee will then verify that the normal operating controls will not start the equipment or release any stored energy prior to the start of the job.
+- Each employee will then verify that the normal operating controls will not start the equipment or release any stored energy before the start of the job.
 Caution: Return operating control(s) to the neutral or “OFF” position after verification.

-- At the completion of the job or at the end of the shift (whichever comes first), each employee shall remove his/her lock/tag.
+- At the completion of the job or at the end of the shift (whichever comes first), each employee shall remove their lock/tag.
 No employee shall remove the lock/tag of another person.
-Each oncoming employee must put his/her lock/tag on the equipment, verify that the equipment will not operate, and test to verify equipment is de-energized.
+Each oncoming employee must put their lock/tag on the equipment, verify that the equipment will not operate, and test to verify equipment is de-energized.

 - If at the end of the job a lock/tag is left on a switch, valve or device, the individual whose name is on the lock/tag is to be contacted to return to the site to remove it.
 If the individual is not at work (has left for home) or cannot be contacted, the individual’s immediate supervisor or other knowledgeable management shall be called to come to the site.
-The supervisor shall verify that the individual whose lock/tag is remaining is not at the worksite, has completed his work and is not able to be contacted to remove his/her lock/tag.
+The supervisor shall verify that the individual whose lock/tag is remaining is not at the worksite, has completed their work, and is not able to be contacted to remove their lock/tag.

-After such verification and the supervisor determines that the lock should be removed, he shall notify all Affected Employees.
+After such verification and the supervisor determines that the lock should be removed, he shall notify all affected employees.
 Then and only then shall he cut and remove the lock.
-The supervisor shall sign the lock/tag stating that he had removed it including the date and time that it was removed.
-The individual whose lock was removed must be contacted prior to the start of his/her next scheduled shift or as soon as possible to inform him/her that the lock/tag on the equipment in question had been removed and to re-instruct the employee on the LOTO policy.
+The supervisor shall sign the lock/tag stating that they had removed it, including the date and time that it was removed.
+The individual whose lock was removed must be contacted before the start of their next scheduled shift or as soon as possible to inform them that the lock/tag on the equipment in question had been removed and to re-instruct the employee on the LOTO policy.

-- Under no circumstances shall an employee, other than a supervisor as specified in number (9.) above, remove a lock/tag of another person at any time.
+- Under no circumstances shall an employee, other than a supervisor as specified in No. 9, above, remove a lock/tag of another person at any time.

 - Equipment Not Capable of Being Locked Out: